 The classic Rolex Oyster watch remains, by far, one of the best Rolex racing watches to own since it is endowed with a number of features that assist with reaching high speeds and delivering time accurately and clearly at a quick glance of the dial.
 Racing watches like the Rolex Oyster watch embody timeless form and function.
 The Rolex Oyster Perpetual is a direct descendant from the original Rolex Oyster watch created in 1926, with an astounding 100 meter water resistance and a set of robust materials that will ensure time is accurately kept regardless of any challenges faced.

 When the 1894 “Competition for Horseless Carriages” took place from Paris to Rouen, it was plagued with mis-timing issues, resulting in a number of different finishing times through lack of any reliable equipment to assist with accurate recordings.
-But 1902 the first of the Daytona races occurred – an event that would see Sir Malcolm Campbell break the land speed a total of four times whilst wearing the iconic Rolex Oyster.
+But 1902 the first of the Daytona races occurred – an event that would later see Sir Malcolm Campbell break the land speed a total of four times whilst wearing the iconic Rolex Oyster.
 It changed the racing industry forever.
 Rolex would also honor their connections to this prestigious event, creating a watch named after the races called the Rolex Daytona.

 The Rolex Daytona watch was born to race.
 Specifically designed to assist with the needs of the professional and amateur racing driver, the timepiece fused functionality with high performance.
 Sealing its name tightly within the racing car industry, it’s clear to see how Rolex paved the way forward for race cars and watches, and the future of successful, accurate timekeeping on the tracks.
 Even 50 years after its creation, the Rolex Daytona racing watch remains in a class of its own, transcending time and setting benchmarks in the field of sports chronograph watches.
 Along with three sub-dials and two polished pushers to assist with recording driver endurance, the Rolex Daytona racing watch features a tachymetric scale on its bezel, making timepieces like the Rolex Cosmograph Daytona one of the best tools for delivering performance in the entire history of racing watches.
 The precision of the chronograph pushers and the smooth running of the seconds hand on a Rolex Oyster Perpetual Cosmograph Daytona watch brings significant advantages to those wearing it for recording personal bests.
 Courtesy of Rolex’s unique development of a high-performance movement sitting behind its monobloc 18k gold or Cerachrom bezel, it allows drivers to perfectly measure average speeds up to 400 kilometers or miles per hour.